 Use adaptive weights to combine the tapered spectra into PSD (slow, use n_jobs >> 1 to speed up computation).

 Only use tapers with more than 90% spectral concentration within bandwidth.

-Normalization strategy.
-If “full”, the PSD will be normalized by the sampling rate as well as the length of the signal (as in Nitime).
-Default is
+Either “full” or “length” (default).
+If “full”, the PSD will be normalized by the sampling rate as well as the length of the signal (as in nitime).

 - ch_type‘mag’ | ‘grad’ | ‘planar1’ | ‘planar2’ | ‘eeg’ |